 ‘The Conjuring’ franchise has made Ed and Lorraine Warren the most famous paranormal investigators in the world.
 Lot of us cannot even name a third.
 So, the 2022 Netflix reality show ’28 Days Haunted’ banks on the franchise’s popularity, hoping viewers would be thrilled to watch three groups test Lorraines-propounded paranormal theories in three different haunted locations.
 Tony Spera, a paranormal expert (also, the couple’s son-in-law) co-hosts the show with Shane Pittman.
-The two monitor activities of the groups, who are under who are under 24*7 surveillance and give their ‘expert’ opinion.
+The two monitor activities of the groups, who are under 24*7 surveillance and give their ‘expert’ opinion.

 Armed with equipment but zero information on the properties, the investigators/psychics forming each group has 28 days to uncover the secrets behind the haunting.
 Horror fans who believe in ghosts, banshees and poltergeists might find this series mildly entertaining, but skeptics are going to want to rip their hair apart over just how bad this is.
 Episode three is titled “I’m Done”, in which the bickering between members begins and most viewers would be done with the show too.
 The fights between the cast is straight out of reality shows like ‘Big Brother’, but at least the drama on those shows is bitchy and hilarious, here it’s just unwatchable.
 The hosts of the show however try to spin the in-fighting as “the ghosts trying to divide and conquer the teams to stop them from uncovering the secrets of the location”.
 L-O-L.